 In the M&A process, Chief Finance Officers (‘CFO’) should consider optimising the transfer pricing (‘TP’) in the business value chain.
 Namely, enterprises should consider improving the integration efficiency and reducing the TP risk through identifying potential risks based on industry qualities and actual operating conditions and developing TP policies for the related party transactions.

 Commonly, M&A is utilised by enterprises to enhance competitiveness and accelerate development.
-However, completing the M&A is the first step and subsequent challenges will arise in integrating the acquired operations within the future group framework.
+Completing the M&A is the first step.
+Subsequent challenges will arise in integrating the acquired operations within the future group framework.

 For cross-border M&A, the TP scheme involves more complexities.
-Enterprises should take international tax policies into consideration and their impact on the optimisation of the value chain, such as U.S Tax Reform and the Two-Pillar Solution from OECD/G20.
+Enterprises should consider international tax policies and implications on the value chain, such as U.S Tax Reform and the Two-Pillar Solution from OECD/G20.
 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (OECD Guidelines) state that the centralisation of intangible assets, risks, and functions are always involved in M&A and the arm’s length principle is still applicable for all kinds of transactions.
 For value chain optimisation, enterprises should focus on the following points

 Within the M&A, identifying the ownership of the intangible asset in legal and economic terms should be conducted first.
 If a related party transaction involves intangible assets, the enterprises should recognise the function of each contributor (group members), its corresponding rights, and risk.
 Then formulate an arm’s length transaction framework for such transaction.